-There has certainly been a lot of news lately about this thing called the “energy crisis”.
-In essence, we’re being told that fossil fuels are running low, that we need to start thinking green and thinking about alternative fuels and renewable resources.
+There has certainly been a lot of talk over the past few decades about this thing known as the “energy crisis”.
+In essence, we’re being told that fossil fuels are running low, that we need to start thinking green and about alternative fuels and renewable resources.

-On the geologic timescale, the rock formation is believed to date from the late Devonian to Early Mississippian age, from roughly 416 to 360 million years ago.
+On the geologic timescale, the rock formation is believed to date from the late Devonian to Early Mississippian age – from roughly 416 to 360 million years ago.
 It was discovered in 1953 by a geologist named J.W.
 Nordquist and named after Henry Bakken, owner of the Montana farm where Nordquist first drilled.

 While it was postulated as early as 1974 that the Bakken could contain vast amounts of petroleum, it wasn’t until Denver-based geologist Leigh Price did a field assessment for the U.S. Geological Survey (USGS) in 1995 that official estimates were made.
-Price estimated in 1999 that the Bakken contained between 271 and 503 billion barrels of petroleum.
+Price estimated in 1999 that the Bakken Formation contained between 271 and 503 billion barrels of petroleum.

-Will this solve the “energy crisis”?
+Will any of this solve the “energy crisis”?
 Hard to say.
 Because of the highly variable nature of shale reservoirs and shale drilling, and the fact that per-well rates seem to have peaked, it seems unlikely that total Bakken production will grow much further or affect the imports of foreign oil.

 We’ve also recorded an episode of Astronomy Cast all about planet Earth.
 Listen here, Episode 51: Earth.